Norman conquest of southern Italy: Arrival of the Normans in Italy

 Another story involves the exile of a group of brothers from the Drengot family.
 One of the brothers, Osmund (according to Orderic Vitalis) or Gilbert (according to Amatus and Peter the Deacon), murdered William Repostel (Repostellus) in the presence of Robert I, Duke of Normandy after Repostel allegedly boasted about dishonouring his murderer's daughter.
 Threatened with death, the Drengot brother fled with his siblings to Rome and one of the brothers had an audience with the pope before joining Melus (Melo) of Bari.
 Amatus dates the story to after 1027, and does not mention the pope.
 According to him, Gilbert's brothers were Osmund, Ranulf, Asclettin and Ludolf (Rudolf, according to Peter).

 Between 1016 and 1024, in a fragmented political context, the Lombard County of Ariano was usurped by a group of Norman knights headed by Gilbert and hired by Melus.
-The County, which replaced the pre-existing chamberlainship, is considered to be the first political body established by the Normans in the South of Italy.
+The county, which replaced the pre-existing chamberlainship, is considered to be the first political body established by the Normans in the South.
+Although the conquest itself was not directed from a single centre, later scholarship has drawn greater attention to the long afterlife of such mainland county formations within the political and aristocratic organisation of the kingdom.

 Repostel's murder is dated by all the chronicles to the reign of Robert the Magnificent and after 1027, although some scholars believe "Robert" was a scribal error for "Richard" (Richard II of Normandy, who was duke in 1017).
 The earlier date is necessary if the emigration of the first Normans was connected to the Drengots and the murder of William Repostel.
 In the Histories of Ralph Glaber, "Rodulfus" leaves Normandy after displeasing Count Richard (Richard II).
 The sources disagree about which brother was the leader on the southern trip.
 Orderic and William of Jumièges, in the latter's Gesta Normannorum Ducum, name Osmund; Glaber names Rudolph, and Leo, Amatus and Adhemar of Chabannes name Gilbert.
 According to most southern-Italian sources, the leader of the Norman contingent at the Battle of Cannae in 1018 was Gilbert.
 If Rudolf is identified with the Rudolf of Amatus' history as a Drengot brother, he may have been the leader at Cannae.

 A modern hypothesis concerning the Norman arrival in the Mezzogiorno concerns the chronicles of Glaber, Adhemar and Leo (not Peter's continuation).
 All three chronicles indicate that Normans (either a group of 40 or a much-larger force of around 250) under "Rodulfus" (Rudolf), fleeing Richard II, came to Pope Benedict VIII of Rome.
 The pope sent them to Salerno (or Capua) to seek mercenary employment against the Byzantines because of the latter's invasion of papal Beneventan territory.
-There, they met the Beneventan primates (leading men): Landulf V of Benevento, Pandulf IV of Capua, (possibly) Guaimar III of Salerno and Melus of Bari.
-According to Leo's chronicle, "Rudolf" was Ralph of Tosni.
-If the first confirmed Norman military actions in the south involved Melus' mercenaries against the Byzantines in May 1017, the Normans probably left Normandy between January and April.